mmore500/mmore500.github.io/_posts/2018-01-22-my-photography-workflow.md

 * replacement lens caps (front and back)
   * Buying these for super cheap ahead of time with three week shipping beats paying 10x as much when you eventually misplace a lens cap.
 * air blower and other cleaning accessories
+* a big bag of Dry & Dry silica gel desiccant
 * umbrella
 * my dad's old tripod
 * Meijer insulated bag